My Yaesu Radios - The Vacuum Tube Models

 Starting with the oldest of my Yaesu radios, here is the FTdx560.
 This piece of equipment was manufactured in the early 1970s and was quite similar to others in the series such as the FT400, FT401, and FT560.
 I used a FT401 as a parts radio from which I scavenged a number of components.
 These radios were the result of an effort to duplicate at a low cost the convenience and commercial success of the Collins KWM-2.
 This restoration was a difficult project because the original design had numerous shortcomings and the unit I worked with had many problems.
 For instance, at some point one of the final tubes developed a grid to plate short which took out the grid bias supply and caused the HV RF choke to cook to a cinder, as seen in the final photo above.
 The VFO in the preceding photo was also a headache because of intermittent operation.
 Complicating things was the fact that the actual circuits were not as documented in the operating manual schematics; it quickly became a seat-of-the-pants kind of overhaul.
 The IF in this radio was actually 100 kHz different from that specified, likely due to severe birdies in the original design.
 The AGC units in this series of radios varied quite a bit from model to model as Yaesu tried to find a simple compromise that worked.
 The AGC in this radio is quite primitive and doesn't remain stable as the temperature in the cabinet rises.
 The bottom view shows the new electrolytic capacitors I had to replace.
 Despite all of this, I managed to get the radio to work fairly well, but as one can probably tell, it is not one of my favorites so it sits on a shelf rather than my operating desk most of the time.

 The breakthrough product for Yaesu was the FT-101 series, a radio produced in several variants--FT-101E, FT-101EE, FT-101EX, and FT-101F.
 There were manufactured in the mid-1970s.
 All were hybrid units using vacuum tubes in the output stage but solid state circuits everywhere else.
 It was a much more sophisticated design than the previous transceivers.
 Today, a drawback to these radios is that they made use of sweep tubes (heavy-duty vacuum tubes used in the sweep circuits of cathode ray tube television sets) in the output stage.
 Although this was advantageous in the 1970s when these tubes were cheap and abundantly available, their availability has dwindled and their cost has skyrocketed.
-Some have tried converting the output stage to 6146 tubes, but for various reasons the conversion is rather difficult to make successfully.
+Some hams have tried converting the output stage to 6146 tubes, but for various reasons a successful conversion is rather difficult to make.
 Even so, these transceivers were rugged and reliable.
 In contrast to earlier radios such as the FTdx560, it was far less prone to frequency drift.
 My unit was purchased in good condition and required little more than cleaning and alignment.
 An innovation that proved popular was the external digital frequency display.
 Analog frequency readouts are always hard to interpret precisely, and the new digital displays eliminated that issue.
 Additional accessories included an external VFO that afforded split frequency operation, and an external speaker with phone patch.
 The station with these items is shown here.